Nikdro/docker-elasticsearch-neos/README.md

 ## Elastic HQ
 The container shipps [Elastic HQ](http://www.elastichq.org).
 It can be used to browse and monitor your indexes.
-To open the Webinterfache of Elastic HQ just enter `http://localhost:9200/_plugin/hq/`
+To open the Webinterfache of Elastic HQ, just navigate your browser to `http://localhost:9200/_plugin/hq/`.
+(If your container does not run locally, replace `localhost` with IP/Host of the server)

 ## Questions?
 Need Help?
 There is a Slack-channel for questions about (Elastic)Search at Neos'  Slack: http://slack.neos.io/ #guild-search